- csrc home

 an agency of the United

 1) Combinatorial testing tool, for generating test suites.
 Advanced Combinatorial Testing System (ACTS) can compute tests for 2-way through 6-way interactions.
 An easy-to-use GUI is included.
 More here.
 A comparison of ACTS with similar tools shows that ACTS produces smaller test sets (with the same degree of coverage) and is faster than others.
+ACTS was developed by NIST and the University of Texas at Arlington.
 To request a copy, send email to Rick Kuhn - firstname.lastname@example.org.
 Please include your first and last name, and company or university name (this helps us with management support for the project!)

 2) Combinatorial coverage measurement tool, for evaluating quality of test suites.
 Useful for gaining the advantages of combinatorial testing without disrupting existing test practice.
 The CCM measurement tool can analyze existing tests for 2-way through 6-way interactions they already have.
 An easy-to-use GUI is included.
+CCM was developed by NIST and the Centro Nacional de Metrologia of Mexico.
 To request a copy, send email to Rick Kuhn - email@example.com.
 Please include your first and last name, and company or university name (this helps us with management support for the project!)

 4) Security policy testing tool.
 The Access Control Policy Test (ACPT) tool allows policy authors to conveniently specify access control models (such as RBAC and Multi-Level models) and rules as well as access control properties.
 From the specified models and rules, the ACPT tool automatically synthesizes deployable policies in XACML and generates combinatorial tests to verify security policy implementations.
 Complete test cases are generated, consisting of test inputs and expected output for each set of inputs.
 ACPT uses ACTS to provide 2-way to 4-way combinatorial testing of policies.
 To request a copy, send email to Vincent Hu - firstname.lastname@example.org.